 In 2018 she launched The Cinematic Griot Collective a collective of filmmakers, artists, and other creatives.
 Through her collective, she formed relationships with like-minded individuals who are dedicated to giving a voice to underrepresented groups.

-Ms. Brugnone then launched her first project and pilot event, with the assistance of the C.G.C “Idlewild International Film Festival" in the summer of 2019.
+in 2019, Ms. Brugnone then launched her first project and pilot event the “Idlewild International Film Festival".
 The event attracted diverse film enthusiasts with people traveling from as far as Washington, DC to Michigan, and received rave reviews.

 In 2020, Ms. Brugnone opted to cancel the Idlewild International Film Festival due to the current pandemic and to concentrate on writing and freelance production work.